NET WORTH: Unknown

 SOURCE OF WEALTH: Goldman Sachs

-OVERVIEW: Jonathan Lopatin and his family move their philanthropy through the Lopatin Family Foundation, which gave away around $1 million in a recent year.
+OVERVIEW: Jonathan Lopatin and his family give through The Lopatin Family Foundation, which gave away around $2 million in a recent year.

 LOOKING FORWARD: Expect Lopatin to continue to steadily support the Jewish community.